ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

   The Kubernetes Secret named by <code>tlsSecret</code> must contain a valid TLS certificate.
-  If `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and the Secret contains an invalid certificate, $productName$ will reject the Secret and completely disable the `Host`; see [**Certificates and Secrets**](#certificates-and-secrets) above.
+  If `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and the Secret contains an invalid certificate, Emissary will reject the Secret and completely disable the `Host`; see [**Certificates and Secrets**](#certificates-and-secrets) above.

 </Alert>